-Student's Name:

-Person Trained: -
+Person Trained:

-Demo Date Ret urn Der nonstra tion

-1. Washes hands Date Date Date Date Date Date
+SKILLS Demo Date Date Date Date Date Date Date

+1. Washes hands Date + + +

 2. Retrieves medication and medication log

-3. Checks the "6 Rights"3 times before giving medication
+3. Checks the "7 Rights"3 times before 1

+giving medication

 4. States purpose of glucagon

 5. Lists contents needed for injection

 a) 1 bottle of glucagon (dry powder)

-b) 1 syringe filled with a special liquid for diluting the powder
+b) 1 syringe filled with a special liquid for

+diluting the powder

 6. Lists symptoms of severe hypoglycemia

 a) disorientation b) unconsciousness

 c) seizures d) convulsions

 7. Verbalizes indications for use

 a) the student is unconscious

-b) the student is unable to eat sugar or a sugar-
+b) the student is unable to eat sugar or a

-sweetened product ļ
+sugar- sweetened product

 c) the student is having a seizure

-d) repeated administration of sugar or a sugar-
+d) repeated administration of sugar or a

-sweetened product does not improve the student's
+sugar- sweetened product does not

-condition
+improve the student's condition

 8. Directions for preparing glucagon for injection

-a) Remove the flip-off seal from the bottle of glucagon.
+a) Remove the flip-off seal from the bottle of

+glucagon. -

-Wipe rubber stopper on bottle with alcohol swab
+Wipe rubber stopper on bottle with alcohol

+swab

-b) Remove the needle protector from the syringe and inject the entire contents of the syringe into the bottle
+b) Remove the needle protector from the syringe and inject the entire contents of the syringe

-of glucagon.
-Do Note Remove the Plastic Clip
+into the bottle of glucagon.
+Do Not Remove 1 1 † †

-From The Syringe.
+the Plastic Clip From The Syringe.

 c) Swirl bottle gently until glucagon dissolves

-completely.
-Glucagon Should Not Be Used

-Unless The Solution Is Clear And Of A Water-

-Like Consistency.

-d) Use the glucagon immediately after mixing

-9. Instructions to inject glucagon

-a) Using the same syringe, hold bottle upside down

-and making sure the needle tip remains in solution,

-gently withdraw the prescribed solution.

-b) Cleanse injection site on buttock, upper arm, or

-thigh with alcohol swab.